 - Heat your oven to 375 F.

-- In a medium bowl, beat the egg and stir in the milk and peanut butter until smooth.
+- In a medium bowl, beat the egg and stir in the milk and almond butter until smooth.

 - Mix in the flour and baking powder until a workable dough forms.
 You may have to add more flour if the dough is too sticky.

 - Roll out the dough on a floured workspace to ½-inch thick.

 - Cut the dough into doughnut-shaped treats and place on a nonstick cookie sheet.
 (If you don’t have a doughnut-shaped cookie cutter, you can use any other shape you’d like.)

 - Bake for 20 minutes, or until the treats are hard.